RESEARCH STARTER

 Thermodynamics deals with the relationship of heat to other forms of energy.
 In physical chemistry, thermodynamics refers to chemical reactions.
 It is governed by the laws of thermodynamics.

 Heat can move, make atoms move, and increase energy.
 When the amount of heat in a system is increased, the amount of energy is also increased.
 Energy is constantly moving, but much of it happens on a small scale, such as at the atomic level.
 For example, atoms and molecules transmit energy.
 To move heat from one area to another, millions of atoms and molecules must work together to make this happen.
-Heat moves from one area to another because energy flows from one temperature to another temperature.
+Heat moves from one area to another because energy flows from a region of higher temperature to a region of lower temperature.

 Energy transfer is caused by something that exerts a force.
 The first law of thermodynamics deals with the amount of energy in a system.
 According to the law, energy is constant and cannot be created or destroyed.
 It can, however, be transferred or converted.
 A change in the energy of a system will always be equal to the amount of heat introduced to or taken from a system minus the energy, or work (energy transferred by a force), the system has produced.
 For example, in a game of volleyball, when players hit the ball, they transfer force from their hands to the ball, causing the ball to move.
 In addition, variables such as pressure and temperature can alter this conversion process.